sfc-aqua/network-architecture-specifications/draft-aqua-network-architecture.md

 A single CNode MAY control more than one QNode.

 Many operations require that CNodes within a quantum network communicate with each other.
-That communication MAY be via TCP/IP.
+That communication MAY be via TCP/IP or via low-level digital or analog signals, depending on context.

+A quantum state is assigned to a Rule within a RuleSet immediately upon creation.
+A state always belongs to exactly one Rule.

 Glossary